-One key determinant that we examine in this paper, which has been under-researched within the existing literature, are consumer preferences.
+One key determinant that we examine in this paper, which has been under-researched within the existing literature, is the changing pattern of consumer preferences.
 Past studies on nutrition transition indicate that food preferences have been significantly influenced by the progress of economic development (Popkin, 1999; Thow, 2009; Kearney, 2010).
-In particular, urbanization and trade liberalization increase the variety and availability of food products and thus enable households to diversify their diets.
-Similar arguments have been made in the case of India.
-Shetty (2002) argues that economic development has altered Indian dietary habits towards a Western-type diet.
-Pingali and Khwaja (2004) also state that globalization, along with economic growth, has triggered Indian household adoption of a food culture that is different from the traditional ones.
+In particular, urbanization and trade liberalization increase the variety and availability of food products and thus enable households to diversify their diets, and altering preferences.
+In the case of India, Shetty (2002) argues that economic development has altered Indian dietary habits towards a Western-type diet.
+Pingali and Khwaja (2004) also argue that globalization, along with economic growth, has triggered Indian household adoption of a food culture that is different from the traditional patterns.
 However, preferences are hard to observe and quantify.
 Existing studies account for changes in food preferences by adding time trends (Banks et al., 1997; Mittal, 2007), extrapolating data given parameter estimates (Dong and Fuller, 2010) or correlating time-varying demographic characteristics which are used as proxy variables for consumer preferences with consumption (Moro et al., 2000).
-These approaches have been criticized in the literature (Gao, et al., 1997), so we follow an alternative empirical strategy proposed by Chavas (1983) who observed that changing consumer preferences will alter demand elasticities over time.
+These approaches have been criticized in the literature (Gao, et al., 1997), so we follow an alternative empirical strategy proposed by Chavas (1983) who observed that changing consumer preferences will be exhibited as chainging demand elasticities over time.
 To date, several studies have assessed structural dietary shifts through comparing demand elasticities over time.
 For example, Guo et al. (2000) and Hovhannisyan and Gould (2011) show that food demand elasticities have changed over time in China.
 For India, Mittal (2007) reports that changes in food preferences have contributed to at most 0.1% decline in per capita cereal intake for different expenditure groups from 1983 to 1999.
 Gaiha et al. (2013) demonstrate that there are significant shifts in food price elasticities for fats, calories and protein, which are not determined by changes in price, income and household characteristics.

-In this paper, we add to th literature investigating the nutrition transition in two significant ways.
+In this paper, we add to the literature investigating the nutrition transition in two significant ways.

 First, we capture changes in food preferences in the rural and urban context by estimating time varying household level price and expenditure (income) elasticities of demand for four time periods between 1987-88 and 2011-12.
-We have taken this approach for two main reasons.
+We take this approach for two main reasons.
 One, there is good reason to assume that the key elasticities of interest are not constant over this time period and understanding the evolution of these parameters is important.
 Two, in examining the evolution of the elasticity estimates over several data periods, we can assess if specific years of the data might be providing estimates that are less to do with a trend in the data and more as a result of an unobserved idiosyncratic feature that are unique to a specific year.
-The potential importance of this, especially for demand projections, will be revealed by the simulation results we generate.
+The potential importance of this, especially for demand projections, is illustrated by the simulation results we generate.